MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-ml-integration.md

 #### Data prep for creating an ML model

 To create a machine learning model in Power BI, you must first create a dataflow for the data containing the historical outcome information, which is used for training the ML model.
 You should also add calculated columns for any business metrics that may be strong predictors for the outcome you're trying to predict.
-For details on configuring your dataflow, see [Self-service data prep in Power BI](service-dataflows-overview.md).
+For details on configuring your dataflow, see [configure and consume a dataflow](dataflows-configure-and-consume.md).

 AutoML has specific data requirements for training a machine learning model.
 These requirements are described in sections below, based on respective model types.